silverstee1/KunaiGC-Wiki/Where-to-Start.md

 The **KunaiGC**-Boardfiles are available in this GitHub-Repository so you'll be able to order the PCBs and all needed components by yourself.
 The soldering is not that hard, if you've done similar things before.

 ### **And a quick note: You do this mod to your Gamecube on your own risk!
-We are not responsable to any damage, that happens during installation.**
+We are not responsable for any damage, that happens during installation.**